marteinn/AtomicPress/README.md

 **Options**

-	-a Activate the admin area (do not do this in a production anvironment) -t Show debug toolbar.
+	-a (admin) Activate the admin area (do not do this in a production anvironment) -t (toolbar) Show debug toolbar.
-	-d Show debug messages.
+	-d (debug) Show debug messages.

 Note: Although untested, it is possible to run AtomicPress as a standard wsgi application.